henrylukito/db2/README.md

 Collection is more binary than a boolean property; a node is either in collection or not.
 In contrast, with boolean property there exists 3 possibilites with a node: Either the node has the property and its value is either true or false, or the node doesn't have the property.

 With relationship it's easier to look at the other side.
 For example, monsters drops items.
 If we want to know all the monsters that drop a specific item, it's easier to do with `backrel` which has been precomputed.
+But it's also not that hard to compute on demand with property.

+Relationship can also have properties (property dict).